Skip to content

 Students

-If you’re a student living in halls of residence or shared accommodation, you might want to insure personal items like laptops and gadgets.
+If you’re a student living in halls of residence or shared accommodation, you might want to insure personal items.

-Your parents’ home insurance policy may already cover your personal items, but don’t assume this is the case.
-Ask your parents to check whether you’re covered by their policy, as well as any restrictions or limits listed in the policy wording.
+Your parents’ home insurance policy may already cover your items, but check whether you’re covered, as well as any restrictions or limits.

 Holiday homeowners

-If you have a holiday home, you might need to take out specialist cover.
+If you have a holiday home, you might need to buy specialist cover.
 You can compare holiday home insurance with us, but you’ll need to specify how many days a year the property will be empty.

 Holiday home insurance can be more expensive than regular home insurance but could give you the protection you need.